 Gift 5: Peppermint Bark

 It wouldn’t be the holidays without something sweet, right?
-Peppermint bark is one of those holiday treats that surprise and delight, yet it is very easy to make.
+Peppermint bark is one of those holiday treats that surprise and delight, yet is very easy to make.
 All it takes is white chocolate, peppermint, and candy canes.
 You can find the full Creatorvox recipe and tutorial here.

 For a really quick and eco-friendly gift, make a zero-waste lunchbox kit.
 Just get some stacking glass containers and fill them with peppermint bark and other treats: